scala-hamsters/hamsters/README.md

 } yield(s"$v1-$v2-$v3") //KO("nan")
 ```

-To automatically catch exceptions into a KO object, you can use `fromCatchable` (SNAPSHOT version only right now).
+To automatically catch exceptions into a KO object, you can use `fromCatchable`.
 By default it will give you an error message, but you can specify what to do in error cases :

 ```scala